SDK

 • 🔗 Address Derivation - Generate addresses across multiple blockchain networks

-• 📱 Cross-Platform - Works in browsers and Node.js (React Native coming soon)
+• 📱 Cross-Platform - Works in browsers, Node.js, and Electron (React Native coming soon)

 • 🔒 Vault Management - Import, export, encrypt, and decrypt vault keyshares